 Before joining MU as a Distinguished Research Professor and Chancellor’s Chair of Excellence, Chagnon spent more than a decade outside academia.
 He retired from the University of California–Santa Barbara as a professor emeritus in 1999.
 In 2010, he received the Lifetime Achievement Award from the Human Behavior and Evolution Society.

 In 1972, when Jack Colwill launched MU’s Department of Family and Community Medicine, it was a new specialty he hoped would help alleviate the shortage of primary care physicians.
 For 25 years Colwill led the department, elevating it to a ranking among the best in the nation.
 He began with a half dozen faculty members.
-Today there are over 70.
-Along the way, he recruited Gerald Perkoff, also an Institute of Medicine member, who died Dec.
-25, 2011.
+Today, there are over 70.

 Though he has retired from teaching, Colwill still practices medicine, and research remains a priority.
 In 2010-11, when he was 75, Colwill’s papers were published in the New England Journal of Medicine, in the Annals of Family Medicine and in Health Affairs, a general health-policy journal.